How to clean a stainless steel sink to prevent rust and keep your sink looking shiny and sleek.

 To keep your sink looking great, clean it up each time you use it.
 Don’t let liquids sit in for a long time and food waste should be cleaned up before it has a chance to dry into the sink.

-You should be wearing rubber gloves when you work with cleaners to protect the skin on your hands.
+You should be laying rubber gloves when you work with cleaners to protect the skin on your hands.

 Frequently Asked Questions About How To Clean Stainless Steel Sink

-How do I get my stainless steel sink to shine?
+How do I get your stainless steel sink to shine?

 Do a deep clean on your stainless steel sink and follow up the cleaning with a buff with a drop of olive oil.
 If you have mineral deposits, try leaving a cloth soaked in vinegar over the white spots and leave it for 15 minutes.